 In 2010, Congress expressly criminalized a type of trading activity on the commodity futures exchanges referred to as “spoofing.”
 This new anti-spoofing statute greatly increased a prosecutor’s power to crack down on traders who place and cancel orders at extremely high speeds through the use of powerful computer programs, supposedly in order to manipulate commodity futures prices and harm innocent investors.
 However, following the government’s first criminal conviction for spoofing in United States v.
 Coscia, questions remain about what makes a commodity futures trader’s conduct illegal instead of a legitimate trading strategy.
 Nonetheless, the Department of Justice (DOJ) and Commodity Futures Trading Commission (CFTC) recently have brought a substantial number of new cases against traders for violations of the anti-spoofing statute.

-Part Two of a Two-Part Article
+Part Three of a Three-Part Article

 The first two installments exposited Janus Capital Group, Inc. v.
 First Derivative Traders and Lorenzo v.
 S.E.C., both essential to understanding S.E.C. v.
 Rio Tinto, the Second Circuit’s most recent holding regarding Rule 10b-5 “scheme” liability.
 Now we examine how the “Mother Court” of federal securities law has tended to that branch of the mighty judicial oak rooted in that venerable regulation.